saucelabs-training/test-js/02_Setup.md

 $ cd testjsworkshop
 ```

-Then follow the chapter of the framework you would like to use.
 The objective of this chapter is to:

 1. Have a simple test suite setup that runs a test to
 1. open [https://react-redux.realworld.io/#/login](https://react-redux.realworld.io/#/login)